Monteasel/GeneticAlg_GenerateImage/README.md

 # GeneticAlg_GenerateImage
-Generate a target image through a genetic algorithm
+Generate a target image from random pixels through a genetic algorithm